alexkernphysiker/FitGen/README.md

 Header files
 ============

+gnuplot.h and math_h/*.h - links from math_h submodule.

-paramset.h - set of parameters.
+Genetic/paramset.h - set of parameters.

-abstract.h - base abstract classes used in the whole library.
+Genetic/abstract.h - base abstract classes used in the whole library.

-genetic.h - template classes that provide different types of genetic algorithm.
+Genetic/genetic.h - template classes that provide different types of genetic algorithm.
 Inheriting one template class from another allows to combine several mutation mechanisms.

-initialcondition.h - classes that provide algorithm of generatins points for initialization of population.
+Genetic/initialcondition.h - classes that provide algorithm of generatins points for initialization of population.

-filter.h - classes that provide conditions on fitted parameters acting like a filter for new points that appear in the population.
+Genetic/filter.h - classes that provide conditions on fitted parameters acting like a filter for new points that appear in the population.

-equation.h - template classes and functions providing solving equations using classes declared in other header files.
+Genetic/equation.h - template classes and functions providing solving equations using classes declared in other header files.

-fit.h - classes needed for fitting algorithms.
+Genetic/fit.h - classes needed for fitting algorithms.
 Contains also classes for plotting 1D fitting results with gnuplot.

-paramfunc.h - template classes providing parametric functions for fitting algorithm.
+Genetic/paramfunc.h - template classes providing parametric functions for fitting algorithm.
 Mechanism of inheriting template classes allows to construct complicated ones.
 Parameter number is obtained automatically.

+Genetic/paramsort.h - classes for basic features for analysis of parameters distributions.
+Contains classes that allow to split distribution of one parameter into bins and separate ParamSet's by these bins.
+More complicated classes allow binning by several parameter indexes.

 Tests
 =====

-The directory FitGen_tests contains cmake project with unit tests.
+The directory tests contains cmake project with unit tests.
 The tests require GoogleTest framework to be installed